chirpy2605/voron/V0/StovePipe/README.md

 - 2022-10-31 Fully tested the UHF setup
 - 2022-11-08 Revised the Chimney ducts to be of equal height and leaves access to the PTFE tube clear
 - 2022-11-09 Further improvements to the Chimney duct
+- 2022-11-22 Added new Square Chimney duct to use instead of Slim Chimney for Sherpa Mini and Orbiter v1.5